John de Mestre – Principal

 - Presenting conference papers and providing legal comments on topical legal issues (see Publications/Cases).

-Michael is a Director of John de Mestre & Co with over ten years of practising experience, specialising in strata title and property.
+Michael is a solicitor of John de Mestre & Co with over ten years of practising experience, specialising in strata title and property.
 He has extensive experience with property law, mortgages, leases, mezzanine and bank financing, commercial agreements, by-laws and strata law.
 Michael has acted on all contractual documentation required for thousands of off-the-plan units in Rhodes, NSW and Wentworth Point Marinas for the developer Billbergia Pty Ltd.

 In addition to his commercial practice, Michael has been a Director of the Charity Hope for Cambodia since 2018.
 Hope is a community-based charity in Cambodia that seeks to assist some of the poorest and unprivileged children.
 Michael’s proudest achievements for the charity include assisting with surviving COVID shutdowns and opening the first charity baby nursery in Cambodia for working mothers.